-The following protocol is taken from the European Society of Cardiology's Guidelines for the Management of Syncope (2009):
+The following protocol is taken from the European Society of Cardiology's Guidelines for the Management of Syncope:

-- Carotid sinus massage may be performed only in the supine position or in both supine and upright positions.
+- CSM may be performed only in the supine position or in both supine and upright positions.
 The diagnosis may be missed in one third of cases if massage is not performed in the upright position (usually on a tilt table).

 - Following baseline measurements, the right carotid artery is massaged for between 5 and 10 seconds at the anterior margin of the sternocleidomastoid muscle, at the level of the cricoid cartilage.
 The ipsilateral temporal artery may be palpated during the procedure to ensure that the carotid is not being occluded.